TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

     *   FAQ
     *   Chat

-Hi, Sign in My Account
+Hi, Sign in My Account Sign In Create an Account Manage Account Track Order Order History Edit Order Customer Service Chat Email

-*   Sign In
-*   Create an Account

-*   Manage Account
-*   Edit Order
-*   Order History
+Call or Text 1-800-963-4816

-*   Refer a Friend
+Refer a Friend for 40% OFF Full Price Items!
 Bag 0

 *   New SHOP NEW ARRIVALS